Fine regularity of L\'evy processes and linear (multi)fractional stable motion: L evy processes

+where $b < t$ is fixed and $k\geq 1$.
+The polynomial component to be subtracted can be estimate using our work on pointwise exponent.
+Indeed, when $k=0$, the $P_{t,0}\equiv P_t$ where the latter has been presented in the proof of Proposition~\ref{prop:pointwise_levy},.
+Then, the consistency of the definition of the 2-microlocal spaces imposes that $P_{t,k-1}$ must correspond to the derivative of $P_{t,k}$.
+This last property shows us that the form of $P_{t,k}$ can be completely deduce from the known polynomial $P_t$.

-For sake of readability, we divide the proof of Theorem \ref{th:2ml_levy} and its corollary in different technical lemmas.
-We begin by obtaining a global upper bound of the frontier. \begin{lemma} Almost surely for all $t\in\ivff{0,1}$, the 2-microlocal frontier $\sigma_{Y,t}$ satisfies
+For the sake of readability, we divide the proof of Theorem~\ref{th:2ml_levy} and its corollaries in several different technical lemmas.
+To begin with, we give simple estimates on the jumps of a Lévy process. \begin{lemma} For any $\eps>0$, there exists an increasing sequence $(m_n)_{n\in\N}$ such that with probability one, for all $t\in\ivff{0,1}$ and for every $n\geq N(\omega)$